-For the purposes of these guidelines, a student will be considered transgender if, at school, he/she consistently asserts a gender identity or expression different from the gender assigned at birth.
+For the purposes of these guidelines, a student will be considered transgender if, at school, they consistently assert a gender identity or expression different from the gender assigned at birth.
 This involves more than a casual declaration of gender identity or expression, but it does not necessarily require a medical diagnosis.